Home > Working in the motion graphics industry part 3

 Key Insights

-• Creative Commons allows legal sharing of creative works.
+• Creative Commons promotes legal sharing of creative works.

 • Public domain content can be used freely without permission.

-• Copyright grants exclusive rights to the content owner.
+• Copyright grants exclusive rights to original creators.

-• Fair use allows limited use of copyrighted material without permission.
+• Fair use allows limited use without permission for specific purposes.

 Explore Other Tutorials